AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

         UE_LOG(LogAccelByteUserTest, Fatal, TEXT("Error.
 Code: %d, Reason: %s"), ErrorCode, *ErrorMessage) }));
 ```
-See AccelByte::Api::User::Update().
+See `AccelByte::Api::User::Update()`.

 ### Upgrade
 This function will upgrade user's headless account.
-You may call SendUserAccountVerificationCode afterwards.
+You may call SendVerificationCode afterwards.
 Headless account is an account that doesn't have an email and password.
-If user logs in with a device/platform and they cannot login with email-and-password, their account is considered as a headless account.
+If a user logs in with a device/platform and they cannot login with email and password, their account is considered as a headless account.
 Therefore, the function requests user’s Username and Password for parameters.

 ```cpp